SerStakeAlot/Wealth-Wars/wiki-content/Business-Empire-Guide.md

 ## 🏢 Business Types Overview

+> **⚠️ Note**: The current business types represent the initial implementation.
+Additional business categories and types are planned for future updates, and existing businesses may be rebalanced or modified based on gameplay data and community feedback.
+Stay tuned for new investment opportunities!

 ### Lemonade Stand (Entry Level)
 - **Cost**: 50 credits
 - **Click Bonus**: +1 credit per click